frostbone25/KennyTheBoatMaster/README.md

 ### [Telltale Script Editor 2.2.2](https://github.com/Telltale-Modding-Group/Telltale-Script-Editor)

-This was the primary editor for the project, it's where the creation, script editing, and building of the project takes place.
+This was the primary editor for the project, it's where the main creation, script editing, and building of the project takes place.
 We make heavy use of the Build and Run feature which deploys the mod to the game and launches it, used in conjunction with the [Load Any Level](https://www.nexusmods.com/thewalkingdeadthetelltaledefinitiveseries/mods/7?tab=description) mod this makes iteration time in development almost instantaneous.

 ### [Load Any Level](https://www.nexusmods.com/thewalkingdeadthetelltaledefinitiveseries/mods/7?tab=description)